-Once the motion and affidavit are filed, the parents may file a response and include their own affidavits.
+Once you file the motion, the parents may file a response and include their own affidavits.
 If you or the parents ask for a hearing, the judge must conduct a hearing where both sides will be expected to present evidence supporting their position.
 A hearing will happen in almost all cases.
 The judge then decides whether visits with you are in the children’s best interests.
 If the parent or parents object, his or her it must give wishes concerning visitation with you “special weight” because of the Supreme Court decision.

 A court can only override the parent’s wishes if the presumption that a parent is acting in their child’s best interests is overcome by clear and convincing evidence.
 The burden is on the grandparents to show that parenting time with them is in their grandchildren’s best interests despite the parent’s objection.

 Enforceable Order of the Court

 If a court grants your request for grandparent visitation, the judge will set a visitation schedule, and it will become an order of the court.
 The schedule and frequency of visitation will depend on the circumstances.
 A judge may order visitation one weekend a month, or every other weekend, or any other schedule the court thinks is appropriate.
 Generally, courts look to the historical time that grandparents spent with the child to determine what is appropriate.
 The court may also provide for vacation time during the summer, depending on the circumstances.

 You and the child’s parents can also come to an agreement about your right to visit your grandchildren.
 If you agree, you still want it to become an order of the court so that your rights are enforceable.
 Make sure that you reduce your agreement to writing and submit it to the court for the court’s approval.
 This will make sure that it is enforceable.

 Getting the Process Started